Mock modular Eisenstein series with Nebentypus: Introduction and statement of results

 \begin{theorem} Assuming the notation above, we have that $\Eis_{\psi}(\tau):=\Eis_{\psi}^{+}(\tau) +\Eis_{\psi}^{-}(\tau)$ is a weight $\frac{3}{2}-\lambda_{\psi}$ polar harmonic weak Maa{\ss} form on $\Gamma_0(4f_{\psi}^2)$ with Nebentypus $\overline{\psi}\cdot \chi_{-4}^{\lambda_{\psi}}$. \end{theorem}

-\begin{remark} The harmonic Maa{\ss} forms $\Eis_{\psi}(\tau)$ are preimages of $\theta_{\psi}(\tau)$ under the Bruinier-Funke $\xi$-operator (see Section 5.2 of \cite{AMSColloq}).
+\begin{remark} The harmonic Maa{\ss} forms $\Eis_{\psi}(\tau)$ are, up to a constant factor, preimages of $\theta_{\psi}(\tau)$ under the Bruinier-Funke $\xi$-operator (see Section 5.2 of \cite{AMSColloq}).
 In other words, Shimura's theta functions are the {\it shadows} of these canonical polar harmonic Maa{\ss} forms. \end{remark} \begin{remark} It is clear from the definition that the ``mock Eisenstein series'' $\Eis_\psi^+(\tau)$ can only have poles in the zeros of $\theta_\psi(\tau)$.
-It is easy to construct a weakly holomorphic modular form $G_\psi(\tau)$ of weight $2$ for $\Gamma_0(4f_\psi)$ with trivial Nebentypus such that $\Eis_\psi(\tau) -G_\psi(\tau)/\theta_\psi(\tau)$ is a harmonic weak Maa{\ss} form with no poles in the interior of the upper half-plane. \end{remark}